15+ Beautiful Landscapes in Spain That Will Amaze You

 Camino de Santiago (Northern Spain)

-Camino de Santiago (the Way of St. James) is the most famous hiking trail in Spain.
+Camino de Santiago (the Way of St. James) is Spain’s most famous hiking trail.
 It’s a pilgrimage route to Santiago de Compostela, Galicia.

 However, Camino de Santiago isn’t only one route but is a network of hiking routes that take you through lush green landscapes that will steal your heart.

-Many people believe that this hiking trail is only for experienced hikers, but the reality is that anyone can make this hiking trail as you can start from different points and spend more time in some areas than others.
+Many people believe this hiking trail is only for experienced hikers, but the reality is that anyone can make this trail, as you can start from different points and spend more time in some areas than others.

 Camino de Santiago is definitely one of those walks you need to add to your Spain bucket list.

 📌Tip: The best time to go on Camino de Santiago is in late spring and early summer.
-July and August are the busiest months, so avoid these if you want a less crowded walk and to save money on accommodation.
+July and August are the busiest months, so consider avoiding them for a less crowded walk and to save money on accommodation.

 Sierra Nevada, Granada (Andalucia)